Testing point of sale: challenges and solutions

 6. Smart terminal ability to read various kinds of cards.

-There are apps for any retail need in the market: accounting apps, Ecommerce solutions, employee management, etc. Their objective is to automate and streamline some aspect of the retail workflow.
+There are apps for any retail need in the market: accounting apps, eCommerce solutions, employee management, etc. Their objective is to automate and streamline some aspects of the retail workflow.
 By synchronizing their data with any of the apps, merchants get an opportunity to manage stocktaking and wastage data, increase customers’ loyalty, collect the feedback, etc.

 But once again.

 Usually, it will take functional and integration testing to ensure the app delivers its value.
 Functional testing will check the app from the functional requirements standpoint, while integration testing will detect any issues related to the app connection to other business software solutions.

 When testing apps for POS terminals, one has to focus on all the scenarios.
 A good tester should be able to get into the shoes’ of a cashier serving the customers and check all the flows.

 It’s also important to differentiate between the functionality of the app and that of the POS.
 To do this, good test documentation is needed and the team should be aware of all business and user requirements.